wish1110/chatbot-azure/README.md

-# chatbot-azure
+## chatbot-azure

-Project Title
-This project shows how to deploy an echo-chatbot app to Azure cloud
+This project shows how to deploy an echo-chatbot app to the Azure cloud

-Description
-An in-depth paragraph about your project and overview of use.

-Getting Started
+# Getting Started
 Dependencies
 Prerequisites
 1. App ready.
 In this project, the app is called "echo-bot" from the github